-To be considered for admission to the MSE-Biomedical Engineering program, students must first satisfy basic requirements of the Graduate School.
-This includes having a bachelor's degree in engineering or a related area with an overall undergraduate grade point average of at least 2.7 (on a 4.0 scale) or an overall undergraduate grade point average of at least 2.5 with an average of 3.0 or better for the last 60 semester hours (90 quarter hours) earned toward the undergraduate degree.
-International students must have a TOEFL score of at least 550/213 or an IELTS score of at least six.
+To be considered for admission to the MSBME program, students must first satisfy basic requirements of the Graduate School.
+This includes having a bachelor's degree in engineering or a related area with an overall undergraduate grade point average of at least 2.7 (on a 4.0 scale).
+International students must have a TOEFL score of at least 550/213 or an IELTS score of at least 6.
 In addition, the program requires students from non-ABET accredited undergraduate programs to submit general GRE test scores.
 Program admission decisions are based on complete application information including overall academic performance and standardized test scores where applicable.

 Program Learning Outcomes: